 Your dried herbs should last at least a year if stored in a glass jar, in a cool, dry, dark spot.
 The shelf life can be extended if the herbs are tinctured or infused in oil, after drying.
 If the herbs retain their fragrance and colour, they are still potent.
 I once tossed out lemon verbena leaves that had been in storage for 10 years.
 They were still strongly lemon scented ,although their colour had faded slightly.
 Your mileage may vary.

 After a few years, you can clear out the old storage by using them for livestock, like chickens.
 There is still some good in the plant matter, it just won’t be potent enough for use for normal herbal uses or spice and kitchen uses.
 A possible rotation is to keep herbs for herbal use the first year, culinary use their second year, and toss in the third year once the new harvest is in.

 Go harvest some herbs from your garden and preserve them today.
 If they stay in your garden they’ll never make it to your apothecary.
-Leave a comment and tell me which herbs you are preserving right now.